input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 ## Research-based

-Marlowe is based on original, peer reviewed, research conducted by the Marlowe team, initially at the University of Kent supported by a research grant from IOHK, and latterly as an internal engineering team in the company.
+Marlowe is based on original, peer-reviewed research conducted by the Marlowe team, initially at the University of Kent supported by a research grant from IOHK, and latterly as an internal engineering team in the company.
 We are also working jointly with Wyoming Advanced